 About the BRCO Organization

 Bethel Rural Community Organization is a non-profit group whose focus allows members to create benevolence initiatives that include financial support for local citizens regarding dental and vision needs, children in transition, Christmas funds for children in need, utilities support for indigent citizens, funding for flood victims and families who have lost everything to house fires.
 A food pantry ensures food security for local citizens on an ongoing basis.
 BRCO’s educational outreach includes an annual scholarship as well as six programs yearly that serve to enlighten citizens concerning topics of importance.
 The organization donates annually to two local fire departments as well as the Haywood County Sheriff’s Department’s Cops for Kids program, Buy Haywood, Haywood Waterways Association, and Preservation NC.
-The Bethel Middle School track lighting is supported by BRCO as well as a citizenship award to a graduating eighth grader.
-Our historic preservation efforts have resulted in production of three DVDs and two CDs, eighteen historic art prints, and six books.
+The Bethel Middle School track lighting is supported by BRCO as well as a citizenship award to a graduating eighth grader and STEM awards to top students at Bethel Elementary School.
+Our historic preservation efforts have resulted in production of three DVDs and two CDs, twenty-three historic art prints, and six books.
 BRCO’s rural preservation efforts are cutting-edge and recognized throughout the state, To date, we have placed 543 acres of land into permanent conservation easement along with 5,048 feet of river frontage and 15,436 feet of other stream footage.
 Two DVDs, one of which is distributed statewide, describe our rural conservation efforts.